gasparka/thesis/docs/2_pyha.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Consider converting the sliding window adder (developed in :numref:`ch_sliding_adder`)
-to fixed-point implementation.
+to a fixed-point implementation.
 This requires
 changes only in the ``__init__`` function (:numref:`fp_sliding_adder`).

 .. code-block:: python
-    :caption: Fixed-point sliding adder, the rest of the code is identical to one in :numref:`ch_sliding_adder`
+    :caption: Fixed-point sliding adder, the rest of the code is identical to the one in :numref:`ch_sliding_adder`
     :name: fp_sliding_adder

     def __init__(self, window_size):